alazraq/Abdou_CS_DS_doc/Break_down/cloud_batch_info.md

 10. Flask (python): Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.

 ## Concepts:
-1. Serialization: Serialization is the process of converting an object into a stream of bytes to store the object or transmit it to memory, a database, or a file.
-Its main purpose is to save the state of an object in order to be able to recreate it when needed.
-The reverse process is called deserialization.

 2. Moment (Java): A moment (as used in the Java parlance) is a unique point on the time-line; it represent the same instant, wherever you stand on Earth (by opposition to a date + hour which can represent very different moments depending on the time zone you are in).
 3. API: In computer programming, an application programming interface (API) is a set of subroutine definitions, communication protocols, and tools for building software.
 In general terms, it is a set of clearly defined methods of communication among various components.
 A good API makes it easier to develop a computer program by providing all the building blocks, which are then put together by the programmer.
 Documentation for the API usually is provided to facilitate usage and implementation.
 4. Representational State Transfer (REST): REST is a software architectural style that defines a set of constraints to be used for creating Web services.
 Web services that conform to the REST architectural style, called RESTful Web services (RWS), provide interoperability between computer systems on the Internet.
 Six guiding constraints define a RESTful system: Client-server architecture, Statelessness, Cacheability, Layered system, Uniform interface.
 REST API are the APIs that conform to these six rules.